the-sergiu/Double-Double-Domino-Computer-Vision-Challenge/README.md

 # Double Double Domino Computer Vision Challenge
 The goal of this project is to develop an automatic system for scoring a specific variant of dominoes game called Double Double Dominoes.
+The purpose is to correctly detect pieces on the board and calculate the score of both players, given their pieces on the board.
 This [video](https://www.youtube.com/watch?v=ORPJIjFkluQ&t) explains the game perfectly.

 ## Overview of Game
 ### Dominoes